-For more information, please talk to your medical team or call our Cancer Nurseline on 1800 200 700 to speak to a nurse.
+Immunosuppressants can sometimes help to improve blood counts for some types of MDS.
+For example ATG and Cyclosporin.
+For more information, please talk to your medical team.
+You can also call our Support Line on 1800 200 700 to speak to a cancer nurse.